AdyGCode/SaaS-FED-Notes/session-02/S02-PHP-Basics-I.md

 ---

-## Basic Page continued
+## Basics of PHP...

-Every PHP Page must have documentation
+Every PHP Page **must** have some initial documentation.

+This opening documentation block does the following:

 - Indicates what it the code does
-- Indicates who the code is by
+- Indicates who the code is written by
 - Indicates when code was started

 ![PHP-Basics-I-20240723160259020.png](../assets/PHP-Basics-I-20240723160259020.png)

 ---

-## Basic PHP Continued
+## Basics of PHP...

 Setting up the template